Chang-Yu-Chang/rhizobia-genomics/README.md

     - `plants/`: sampling site coordinate and plant experiment data
     - `ensifer_ncbi.csv`: the list of Sinorhizobium/Ensifer reference genomes
     - (NOT IN THIS REPO) `plasmidsaurus/`: contains the raw ON long-read sequences from Plasmidsaurus
-2. `mapping/` has two mapping files used by all files
+2. `mapping/` has a mapping file
-    - `genomes.csv` is the mapping between sequencing batches and strain id
-    - `isolates.csv` is the list of isolates/strains and their ids
+    - `isolates.csv` is the list of isolates/strains and their sequencing batches and ids
-3. (NOT IN THIS REPO) `genomics/` contains the intermediate files of genome assembly, annotation, and pangenomes
+3. `genomics/` contains the intermediate files of genome assembly, annotation, and pangenomes
 4. `genomics_analysis/`
     - `contigs/contigs.csv`: contig data
     - `genomes/`